reignslau/CSE310-main/CSE310-main/Module5/JAVA.md

 Key differences between Java and JavaScript: Java is an OOP programming language while Java Script is an OOP scripting language.
 Java creates applications that run in a virtual machine or browser while JavaScript code is run on a browser only.
 Java code needs to be compiled while JavaScript code are all in text.

+Learning Java vs. JavaScript.
+Java is easier to learn than C and C++ as a point of interest, but JavaScript usually wins out as the most straightforward.
+Javascript is easy to learn because it is interpreted at runtime and does not require a lot of technology running behind the scenes.